lacoperon/greedy_paths/README.md

 make 'large' (or any) differences in the shortest path length computed (bug effect is only for d>1)

-Connection w how good is an embedding

-try to count of backwards steps in a path, for each path
-also:

-* steps for k = 1
-* steps for k = 2
-* ...
-* backwards steps for k > 1 (separated by case)
-* shortest path length for the src, trg
-* shortcuts taken (k > 1)
-* shortcuts taken (k = 1)
-* shortcuts taken in shortest path

-instead of sampling pairs, just sample src maybe and use all such targets maybe

-curve w steps, alphas, w avg + std

 **Thoughts from Elliot (Dec 23rd):**